 Besides the ability of utilizing the filter condition related to the SQL Server or database level conditions, there is also a Text data filtering condition.
 It allows you to set an auditing filter that will check the T-SQL query text of the executed events to find the matching string and to reject or to include that event according to the condition set.
 The Text data filter allows using Is, is not, contain, do not contain condition

 If we want to audit SELECT statements for example, but we don’t want to audit when counting different values in column using the SELECT DISTINCT clause.
 Here is the example:

 If we don’t want to collect SELECT DISTINCT when it is executed on specific column (JobTitle column in this particular case), we can exclude that from auditing via Text data filter condition

-Besides being able to ensure more precise auditing, it can be additionally used for applying the same filtering conditions to specific groups of SQL Server instances i.e. server grouping per filtering rule.
-In order to achieve this, for each server which have to be grouped the All servers filter type radio button must be selected
+Besides being able to ensure more precise auditing, it can be additionally used for applying the same filtering conditions to specific groups of SQL Server instances.
+To achieve this, users can simply export auditing configuration of specific server and import it directly to other audited SQL Server instances.

 Practically, there is no limitation in the way the advanced filter can be used and it can be determined by users to define what granularity/precision level they want to achieve and how they want to achieve that